fivesqrd/atlas-foundation/README.md

 # Atlas Data Mapper

-Atlas is a simple data mapper implementation for PHP.
+Atlas is an open source data mapper implementation for PHP.
 The primary focus is to create new models quickly and easily.

 The framework offers the following features:
 - Minimal scaffolding required to create new models